larytet/MyPerfectThings/chat-application-for-cell-phone.md

 Such service will be very hard to block.

 Business model is not clear.
 May be playing ads before/after a message?
 Or showing ads in the application itself?
+Or donations from large organizations promoring freedom of speach?

 * List of popular chat clients https://www.recode.net/2017/4/15/15297316/apps-whatsapp-signal-imessage-hacking-hackers-messages-privacy
 * A similar idea https://silence.im/